dereknheiley/Skeleton-Dactyl-Mini/README.md

 *Skeletyl*

-This is a fork of the [Skeletyl] (https://github.com/HID-Technologies/Skeleton-Dactyl-Mini).
+This is a fork of the [Skeletyl](https://github.com/HID-Technologies/Skeleton-Dactyl-Mini) a design by HID-Technologies.

 # Changes / Design Goals
 - Increase pinky column stagger